kotsiaryna/kotsiaryna/README.md

  👩‍💻 2+ year in frontend developing

- 📜 Lanading pages, js board games, e-commerce app in TS, SPAs and GraphQL playground/IDE in React
+ 📜 React Apps, E-commerce, Lanading pages, js board games, GraphQL playground/IDE and other stuff

  🤝 Team player and have experience as a team-lead in a command of 3